teroka/ucarp-mvip/README.md

 ==========

-`ucarp-mvip` is a helper package on top of [ucarp](http://www.ucarp.org/) to get multiple vips up under one interface with Debian's ucarp.
-This is straight up grabbed from CentOS and crudely hacked to work within Debian.
+`ucarp-mvip` is a helper package on top of [ucarp](http://www.ucarp.org/) to get multiple vips up under one interface with Debian's ucarp package.
+This is straight up grabbed from CentOS and hacked to work within Debian.

 ### Why whould I use this?
 You shouldn't, no guarantees here.
 But if you do, you're probably annoyed that there's no convenient way to do this in Debian.
 Seeing the CentOS way of doing the VIP's, I wanted it in my Debian too.
-So might you.
+As might you.

 ### Building The Package
 http://www.debian.org/doc/manuals/maint-guide/build.en.html